-The Grace Place for Children and Families (Elementary School) 21st CCLC program learned that the most effective and efficient afterschool program starts with the highest quality of staffing.
+The Grace Place (High School) 21st CCLC program learned that the most effective and efficient afterschool program starts with the highest quality of staffing.
 Indeed, Grace Place for Children and Families is commended for the outstanding staff hired to implement the 21st CCLC program.
 Unlike many afterschool programs operating in highly impoverished areas, Grace Place for Children and Families has an outstanding commitment from community members in the area surrounding the program.
 The needs of this area are undeniable, but the community is focused on addressing these needs and supporting the children, even if they cannot always support themselves.
 For this reason, and others, the program was effective in attracting some highly committed, experienced, and energetic staff members to help implement the 21st CCLC program.
-Ultimately, Grace Place for Children and Families (Elementary School) was staffed by a high-quality staff, which allowed the program to provide individualized and effective programming to the students.
+Ultimately, Grace Place (High School) was staffed by a high-quality staff, which allowed the program to provide individualized and effective programming to the students.